 Google was accused of spying on employees and discouraging unionized organizations in late 2020.
 When employees voiced workplace complaints, the company “illegally surveilled” their conversations.

-“We’re proud of [our] culture and are committed to defending it against attempts by individuals to undermine it deliberately,” Google said in a public statement to The Verge. […] We will defend our position because such actions are a severe violation of our policies and an unacceptable breach of a trusted responsibility.”
+“We’re proud of [our] culture and are committed to defending it against attempts by individuals to undermine it deliberately,” Google said in a public statement to The Verge. […] We will defend our position because such actions violate our policies and are unacceptable breaches of a trusted responsibility.”

 Wells Fargo:

 Wells Fargo employees illegally opened millions of fake customer accounts without the customer’s consent to meet sales quotas.
-Employees forged signatures and created fictitious records, resulting in billions of dollars in revenue.
-Wells Fargo paid a $3 billion settlement to cover corporate penalties in 2020.
+Employees forged signatures and created fictitious records.
+The company lost billions of dollars in revenue.
+Wells Fargo paid a $3 billion settlement to cover corporate penalties.

 4) Technological crisis

 Businesses rely heavily on technology to perform day-to-day functions in today’s tech-driven age.
 When that technology fails, they have far more to be concerned about than a few missing emails.
 If eCommerce sites or software companies’ servers fail unexpectedly, they could lose millions of potential customers.
-This is not only leads to a significant loss of potential revenue but also a significant blow to the product or service’s reputation.
+This leads to a significant loss of potential revenue and damages the product or service’s reputation.

-The first step in managing these crises is for businesses to collaborate with their IT or technology providers to resolve the issue as soon as possible.
-Their top priority should be to keep the problem from affecting any more customers.
-Once their software is operational, the next step is to collaborate with internal resources to determine what went wrong with their system and implement safeguards to prevent it from happening again.
+The first step in managing technology crises is for businesses to collaborate with their IT or technology providers to resolve the issue.
+Once the software is operational, the next step is to collaborate with internal resources to determine what went wrong with their system and implement safeguards to prevent it from happening again.
 They should also ramp up their customer service and support teams to ensure they are prepared to handle a surge in calls from angry or confused customers.

 Google:

-A major product outage in December 2020 affected the majority of Google’s offerings and services, including Gmail, YouTube, and other Google Workspace products.
+A major product outage in December 2020 affected Google’s offerings and services, including Gmail, YouTube, and other Google Workspace products.
 Google provides an up-to-date public dashboard with system status information, and it uses this tool to keep users informed during the outage.

 Instagram: